 - Users may share scripts and results as they like.

 - The data base is continuously expanded and updated.
+See the variable overview.

 - The institutions administer users themselves.

 - Privacy measures is integrated in the user interface.
 That is why no applications are needed.The solution has an anonymisation interface with embedded privacy protection